nazrulworld/fhir.resources/README.rst

 ~~~~~~~~~~~~~~~~

 orjson_ is one of the fastest Python library for JSON and is more correct than the standard json library (according to their docs).
-Good news is that ``fhir.resource`` has extensive support for orjson_ and it's too easy to enable it automatically.
+Good news is that ``fhir.resource`` has an extensive support for orjson_ and it's too easy to enable it automatically.
 What you need to do, just make orjson_ as your project dependency!

 pydantic_ Field Type Support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 All available fhir resources (types) can be use as pydantic_'s Field's value types.
 See issue#46 `Support for FastAPI pydantic response models <https://github.com/nazrulworld/fhir.resources/issues/46>`_.
-``fhirtypes.py`` contains all fhir resources related types.
+The module ``fhirtypes.py`` contains all fhir resources related types and should trigger validator automatically.

 Migration (from later than ``6.X.X``)
 -------------------------------------